wicorn29/ExtPrint3r/README.md

 ExtPrint3r is an exploit created by [Blobby Boi](https://github.com/Blobby-Boi/) with the goal of being the successor to ExtHang3r.
 The exploit recreates the behavior of the LTMEAT Print method by flooding iframes and then printing the page.
 For whatever reason, printing a page with a ton of iframes hangs the embedded page rather than the page who embedded it.
 This is exactly what ExtPrint3r exploits, since it also works with extension pages (as long they are under web_accessible_resources).
 This seems to be much more consistent than other extension-freezing methods, and it also lasts for a longer period of time.

 ## How do I use it?
 To use the exploit, paste the following url into your url bar.
-Then, click on the kill button next to the extension you want to disable and follow the instructions on the page.
+Then, click on the disable button next to the extension and follow the instructions on the page.

 > [!TIP]
 > If the tab immediately closes after opening, try changing the beginning of the URL from `data:` to `data://`.